anttiluode/StableAIflow/README.md

 - **High viscosity (low motion):** System trusts its internal model → strong feedback → crystallization
 - **Low viscosity (high motion):** System trusts sensory input → weak feedback → adapts to change

-**Why this matters:** This is the key innovation from the research described in the conversation history.
-By measuring how structure degrades under blur, we detect scene stability without expensive optical flow.
+**Why this matters:** By measuring how structure degrades under blur, we detect scene stability without expensive optical flow.
 Only regenerate AI frames when coherence changes significantly.

 #### 3. **The Crystallizer (Entropy Resistance)**
 Feedback loops naturally average and blur.
 To fight this, an unsharp mask is applied *inside* the feedback path: